 The credit card has long been a financial staple for many businesses.
-Whether used to keep the bar open at the work Christmas party, stock up on stationery supplies, pay for ad hoc services or entertain clients, it’s a reliable and fast source of funds.
+Whether used to stock up on stationery and other supplies, pay for ad hoc services or entertain clients, it’s a reliable and fast source of funds.

 For all the advantages business credit cards offer, they also have limitations.
 And as many Australian businesses now look towards other forms of credit — like trade finance products and more holistic digital wallets — these limitations become even more apparent.